FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Related Work

 \section{Related Work}

-\textbf{Graph neural networks} aim to learn representations of graph-structured data that capture features associated with graph nodes and edges between nodes~\citep{bronstein2017geometric}.
-GCNs~\citep{kipf2016semi}, GraphSage~\citep{hamilton2017inductive}, and Graph Attention Networks (GAT)~\citep{velivckovic2017graph} perform well on tasks like node classification or link prediction.
-Several works provide a theoretical analysis of these models' performance based on the stochastic block model (SBM) of the graph topology~\citep{zhou2019analysis, lei2015consistency,keriven2020convergence,keriven2020sparse}.
+\textbf{Graph neural networks} aim to learn representations of graph-structured data~\citep{bronstein2017geometric}.
+GCNs~\citep{kipf2016semi}, GraphSage~\citep{hamilton2017inductive}, and GAT~\citep{velivckovic2017graph} perform well on node classification and link prediction.
+Several works provide a theoretical analysis of GNNs based on the Stochastic Block Model~\citep{zhou2019analysis, lei2015consistency,keriven2020convergence}.
 We similarly adopt the SBM to quantify FedGCN's performance.

-\textbf{Federated learning} was first proposed by~\citet{mcmahan2017communication}'s widely adopted FedAvg algorithm, which allows clients to train a common model on their collective data while keeping personal data on clients.
-FedAvg and most of its variants use a central server to periodically combine local client updates into a new global model.
-However, FedAvg may not converge if data from different clients is non-i.i.d.~\citep{zhao2018federated, li2019convergence} and some clients do not regularly contribute updates~\citep{yang2021achieving}, as may occur in practice with multiple distributed clients.
+\textbf{Federated learning} was first proposed in~\citet{mcmahan2017communication}'s widely adopted FedAvg algorithm, which allows clients to train a model via coordination with a central server while keeping training data at local clients.
+However, FedAvg may not converge if data from different clients is non-i.i.d.~\citep{zhao2018federated, li2019convergence, yang2021achieving}.
 We show similar results for federated graph training.

-\textbf{Federated learning on graph neural networks} is a topic of recent interest~\citep{he2021fedgraphnn}.
-To learn tasks for multiple graphs at different clients (e.g., graph classification~\citep{zhang2018end} and image classification~\citep{li2019deepgcns}), GraphFL~\citep{wang2020graphfl} is a model-agnostic meta learning approach, while ASFGNN~\citep{zheng2021asfgnn} is a Bayesian optimization technique to automatically tune the hyper-parameters of all clients for separated graphs.